joblib/joblib/SECURITY.md

 ## Reporting a Vulnerability

-Please report security vulnerabilities by using opening a new [GitHub security advisory](https://github.com/joblib/joblib/security/advisories/new).
+Please report security vulnerabilities by opening a new [GitHub security advisory](https://github.com/joblib/joblib/security/advisories/new).

 You can also send an email to `joblib-security@scikit-learn.org`, which is an